- Pets and Animals»

 Although most dog food is made from human food, the way it is processed and cooked allows the dog's digestive system to properly digest these foods.
 Not all human food is easily digested by dogs, many foods contain toxins and other ingredients that can cause gastrointestinal problems, along with other digestive upsets, and allergies.

-These foods are meant to be treats for your dogs and are not meant as a supplement for dog food.
+Most of the listed foods below are meant to be treats for your dogs and are not meant as a supplement for dog food.
 As long as these foods are portioned, limited and do not contain the fatty pieces or seasonings, they can have great health benefits for dogs.

 As with adding anything to your pet's diet, it's always a good idea to watch the behavior of your pet to make sure they do not have any digestive problems, or allergic reactions to new foods.
 Always add one or two new foods at a time so you can watch your dog properly for any adverse effects.
 It is also wise to always consult your veterinarian before making an substantial changes in your dog's diet.